 A description of our growing methods.

 As a certified Demeter Farm (one of 34 in all of Canada), we adhere to the guidelines and practices of biodynamic farming.
 We plant using the recommendations of the planting calendar as to when to plant and harvest certain vegetables.
-We utilize all of the biodynamic preparations as well as herbal teas such as mint, stinging nettle, and yarrow to help control moulds, fungal growth and pests.
+We utilize all of the biodynamic preparations as well as herbal teas such as mint, stinging nettle, and yarrow to help control molds, fungal growth and pests.

 We do not use any chemicals whatsoever in our farming practices.
 We do use natural occurring mineral supplements which are sourced integrally.